-- 1. A non-federal entity (awardee) that expends \$750,000 or more during the non-federal entity's fiscal year in federal awards (federal pass-through and direct federal funds) from all sources must have a single audit conducted in accordance with 2 CFR 200.514.
-Awardee's meeting certain requirements may elect to have a program-specific audit conducted in accordance with 2 CFR 200.507 with the approval of their cognizant agency. - 2.
-A non-federal entity that expends less than \$750,000 during the non-federal entity's fiscal year in federal awards (federal pass-through and/or direct federal funds) from all sources is exempt from federal audit requirements for that year.
-These non-federal entities are not subject to the single audit requirements. - 3.
-Non-federal entities who expend less than \$750,000 in direct federal and federal passthrough funds from all sources are subject to the following audit requirements: - a.
-Non-federal entities who expend \$500,000 or more during the non-federal entity's fiscal year in State, direct federal and federal pass-through funds, singularly or in any combination, and are not subject to the single audit: - i.
-Must have a financial statement audit conducted in accordance with Generally Accepted Government Auditing Standards (GAGAS); and - ii.
-If deemed to be high risk based on their grantee risk profile (includes but not limited to: the Financial and Administrative Risk Assessment, the Merit-Based Review, the Programmatic Risk Assessment, prior history and experience in administering grants, and results of prior audits and/or other regulatory reviews and corrective action status) are required to undergo either an on-site review conducted by the State cognizant agency or an agreed upon procedures engagement, paid for and arranged by the Pass-Through Entity(ies) (PTE(s)) in accordance with 2 CFR 200.425. - b.
-Non-federal entities who do not meet the requirements in subsection (a) but expend \$300,000 or more during the non-federal entity's fiscal year in State, direct federal and federal pass-through funds, singularly or in any combination must have a financial statement audit conducted in accordance with Generally Accepted Auditing Standards (GAAS). - c.
-Local Education Agencies (LEAs) as as defined in 23 IL Admin Code 100.110, are required to have a financial audit conducted in accordance with Generally Accepted Government Auditing Standards (GAGAS) as required by 23 IL Admin Code 100.110 regardless of the dollar amount of expenditures of State, direct federal and federal pass-through funds. - d.
-Non-federal entities who do not meet the requirements in subsection (a) or (b) but have audits conducted based on other regulatory requirements must submit those audits for review.
-For example, requirements by the Illinois Attorney General requires nonprofits to have audits conducted if total revenues are \$300,000 or more.
-This audit is now required to be submitted through the GATA Audit Report Review process.
+- a) Awardees, excluding for-profits, that expend \$750,000 or more during the non-federal entity's fiscal year in federal awards (federal pass-through and direct federal funds) must have a single audit conducted in accordance with UR section 200.514.
+Awardees meeting certain requirements may elect to have a program-specific audit conducted in accordance with UR section 200.507. - b) Awardees that expend less than \$750,000 during the non-federal entity's fiscal year in federal awards (federal pass-through and direct federal funds) from all sources are exempt from federal audit requirements for that year.
+These non-federal entities are not subject to the single audit requirements. - c) Awardees that expend less than \$750,000 in direct federal and federal passthrough funds from all sources are subject to the following audit requirements: - 1.
+Awardees that expend \$500,000 or more in State-issued awards, singularly or in any combination and are not subject to the single audit: - Must have a financial statement audit conducted in accordance with GAGAS; and - ii.
+If deemed to be high risk based on the grantee's overall risk profile (obtained from the Financial and Administrative Risk Assessment, the Merit Review, or the Programmatic Risk Assessment mandated by UR section 200.331): - Must have an audit conducted in accordance with GAGAS; and - Are required to undergo either an on-site review conducted by the State Cognizant Agency or an agreed-upon procedures engagement, paid for and arranged by the passthrough entity or pass-through entities in accordance with UR section 200.425. - 2.
+Awardees that do not meet the requirements in subsection (c)(1) but expend \$300,000 or more in State-issued awards, singularly or in any combination,